 This is the initial public offering of common units representing limited partner interests in Rattler Midstream LP.
-We are offering units in this offering.
+We are offering 38,000,000 common units in this offering.
 Prior to this offering, there has been no public market for our common units.